Dangerous childhood illness RSV also poses health risks in adults

 However, in young children, older adults and people with chronic health conditions, RSV can lead to serious illness and even death.
 According to the federal Centers for Disease Control and Prevention, RSV leads to 58,000 to 80,000 hospitalizations in children under age 5 each year in the United States.
 In adults 65 and older, that number rises to 60,000 to 120,000.

 RSV season normally starts in September to November, peaking in December to February and ending in mid-April to mid-May.
-But the COVID-19 pandemic disrupted typical RSV patterns starting in 2020, so RSV’s seasonality has been more unpredictable.
-This year, the U.S. is experiencing much higher rates of RSV-associated hospitalizations than we typically do this early in the fall.
+The COVID-19 pandemic disrupted typical RSV patterns starting in 2020, so RSV’s seasonality was more unpredictable.
+In 2023, experts are cautiously optimistic that as people take advantage of the new RSV vaccine, the impact of RSV this season will be less severe.

 1 RSV peaks during the colder months of the year.

-There are many viruses circulating during this time of year and we always see an uptick in RSV cases in the fall, winter and spring, though this year’s flu and RSV season has started earlier, with more hospitalizations than normal.
+There are many viruses circulating during this time of year and we always see an uptick in RSV cases in the fall, winter and spring.

 2 RSV symptoms mimic other common viruses.